 With longer cross-countries, you will log more flying hours.
 Logging flying hours is not a priority unless you intend to work as a commercial pilot sooner.

-But with an instrument rating, you will have the possibility to fly to different destinations that you were nervous about flying before.
+But with an instrument rating, you can fly to different destinations you were nervous about flying too.

 Fly in IMC.

-Many VFR flights are canceled every day due to meteorological conditions in the vicinity of the departure airport.
+Many VFR flights are canceled every day due to meteorological conditions near the departure airport.

 An IFR rating pays off when you can take off from the departure airport in instrument meteorological conditions(IMC).